carlyh-micb/ADC-documentation/create_OCA_schema.md

 You can open the archive and view the JSON code that describes each Capture Base and Overlay in any text viewer.
 The [SAID](identifiers_and_saids.md) identifiers for Overlays, Capture Base and the entire OCA Bundle are the filenames.
 The "meta.json" file lists all Overlays and Capture Base including their SAID identifiers.

 # What to do with your OCA bundle

+## View the contents of the bundle
+You can view the contents by opening the .zip file and viewing the included JSON files using a text editor such as Windows Notepad.

 ## Archive the OCA bundle together with the associated data
 The simplest thing you can do with your OCA schema is to save the bundle and Excel template with your data on a local or lab associated drive.
 This will help you or others understand your data when referenced later.
 When it comes time to submit data into a repository or journal you will be able to quickly and accurately describe the data using the requested format by looking at the OCA schema.